BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

     # [Object aa3] x: 100, y: 200, z: 300
 ```

 There's a second option.
-If your class is just a holder for data, you can use a
+If your class is primarily a data holder, you can use a
 `dataclass` as seen in `class AA`.
 Notice the result of `print(aa)` produces a
 useful description of the object because the `dataclass` automatically generates
 a `__repr__()`.